juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 * [DigitalOcean Volumes Block Storage](https://docs.digitalocean.com/products/kubernetes/how-to/add-volumes)

 :::tip
-For custom volumes, make sure `mountPath` and `hostPath` doesn't contain duplicates, to avoid conflicts.
+For custom volumes, make sure `mountPath` and `hostPath` do not contain duplicates to avoid conflicts.
 :::

 Assuming a PVC named `jfs-cache-pvc` is already created in the same namespace as the Mount Pod (which defaults to `kube-system`), use the following example to set this PVC as the cache directory for JuiceFS CSI Driver.